dariober/ASCIIGenome/docs/commandHelp.rst

 :code:`infoTracks`

 Print the name of the current tracks along with file name and format.
-Hidden tracks are marked by *.
+Hidden tracks are marked by an asterisk.

 addTracks
 +++++++++